Cushnie/WATS3000-Week-3/Poem.md

 He will not see me stopping here\
 To watch his woods fill up with snow.

-My little horse must think it's queer\
+My little :horse: must think it's queer\
 To stop without a farmhouse near\
 Between the woods and frozen lake\
 The darkest evening of the year.